dmarti/CAPCA/README.md

 ## Solution - Please describe the proposal and how the proposal would address the problem (please be specific, citing existing law if possible)

-When a social media company takes action to remove content or substantially limit its circulation, the social media company must disclose to the advertisers affected:
+We propose a new common-sense requirement for large social media companies: When a company takes action to remove content or substantially limit its circulation, the social media company must disclose to the advertisers affected: